 Stewardship, compliance, and accountability are key concepts in defining the responsibilities of the Ottawa County Governmental Building Authority.
 The use of budgets and monitoring of equity status facilitate the Authority's compliance with legal requirements.
+The Authority was not in compliance with state statute 60 O.S.
+S. 176 regarding the preparation of a budget.

 III.
-Detailed Notes Concerning the Funds
+Detailed Notes Concerning the Fund